jcraley/epviz/README.md

 Test files:
 -----
-Test files come from the CHB-MIT database [1, 2](https://physionet.org/content/chbmit/1.0.0/) and the TUH EEG Corpus [3](https://isip.piconepress.com/projects/tuh_eeg/html/overview.shtml).
+Test files come from the CHB-MIT database [1, 2](https://physionet.org/content/chbmit/1.0.0/), the TUH EEG Corpus [3](https://isip.piconepress.com/projects/tuh_eeg/html/overview.shtml), and collaborators from the University of Wisconsin-Madison (UW).
+The University of Wisconsin IRB has approved the UW files for release.
 The license for the CHB-MIT data can be found [here](https://physionet.org/content/chbmit/view-license/1.0.0/).

 The test files used in this repo are chb01_03 (from CHB) and 00013145_s004_t004 (from TUH).
 They have been renamed for convenience.

 Citations for CHB-MIT dataset:
 1. Ali Shoeb.
 Application of Machine Learning to Epileptic Seizure Onset Detection and Treatment.
 PhD Thesis, Massachusetts Institute of Technology, September 2009.
 2. Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., ... & Stanley, H. E. (2000).
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215–e220.
+3. I. Obeid and J. Picone, “The Temple University Hospital EEG Data corpus,” Frontiers in Neuroscience, vol. 10, 2016.